 Another way to raise awareness of pancreatic cancer can be to share your own experiences of the disease; letting people know how you and your loved ones were affected.
 Often these personal stories are what inspire others most, while also helping raise pancreatic cancer awareness.

 We would love to hear from anyone who wants to share a story or get involved.
 Please get in touch for a chat about how you can help us change the numbers.

 Pancreatic Cancer Awareness Month takes place in November when various landmarks and buildings will be lit purple – the colour associated with pancreatic cancer across the globe.
-Largely organised by individuals affected by the disease, the act of lighting up a focal point in a village, town or city symbolises for many a way to remember loved ones who have sadly died of the disease as well as celebrate the lives of those that have survived.
+Largely organised by individuals affected by the disease, the act of lighting up a focal point in a village, town or city is a powerful way to remember loved ones who have sadly died of the disease, as well as celebrate the lives of survivors.